chef/automate/components/docs-chef-io/content/automate/chef_automate_license.md

 ## When the trial license is expired

 Once a license expires, you cannot use Chef Automate features and capabilities.
 All trial licenses will cease to operate once the expiry date has elapsed.
-To continue using Chef Automate, you have to upgrade to an Enterprise License.
+To continue using Chef Automate, you myst upgrade to an Enterprise License.

 To apply for the license, follow the steps:

 1. [Contact us](https://www.chef.io/contact-us) to get a license.
-1. If you already have a license key, paste the license key in the box of the popup and check the I agree to the Terms and Service box.
+1. If you already have a license key, paste it in the popup box and check the I agree to the Terms and Service box.
 1. Select **Apply License**.

 IMAGE

-## When the enterprise license is about the expire
+## When the enterprise license is about to expire

-In the new version of Chef Automate, capabilities and features will be restricted according to the tenure and purpose of the existing license.
-This will help us better serve both community and commercial users.
+In the new version of Chef Automate, capabilities, and features will be restricted according to the tenure and purpose of the existing license.
+The new version will help us better serve both community and commercial users.

 If you are using an enterprise license, Chef Automate web UI will notify you when your license is about to expire.